 How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

-With 75% of visitors judging a brand’s credibility based on its company website’s design, it’s important to create a visually appealing site from the get-go.
+As visitors judge a brand’s credibility based on its company’s website design, it’s important to create a visually appealing site from the get-go.
 Fortunately, changing the appearance of a WordPress site only requires installing a theme ‒ a collection of files responsible for a website’s look and feel.

 There are plenty of free and premium WordPress themes available in the official theme directory and various marketplaces.
 Those with a tight budget can opt for a free WordPress theme, while performance-oriented users may want to look for a theme built with speed in mind.